-I know summer reading is the one that gets the most attention but YOU GUYS I love planning my Fall reading list.
+I know summer reading is the one that gets the most attention but YOU GUYS I love planning my Fall reading list (and I’ve increasingly been asked for more Fall book recommendations in recent years).

 My Fall reads are always a mixture of very atmospherically Fall books, cozy books of any kind, dark and moody fantasy, dark academia, and Gothic literature that makes you want to just sit in a cozy sweater and drink tea next to a window while reveling in the beauty that is autumn.